maxdemarzi/tucume_sprocs/README.md

 The likes.remove stored procedure is only in case of user error and only works for 1 minute after the likes relationship was created.

+Seller wants to know:
+- how many purchases per day => Need Dynamic Rel Type
+- how big the pyramid of a post is => Follow REPOSTED

 Badges
 ------